SpaceG/spaceg.github.io/_posts/2015-04-11-ui-ux-testing-start-up-and-hacker-camps-springtime-launching.markdown

 <strong>Start Up - Current Streak</strong> This week we start with the UI / UX Interface Testing.
 We look much on the design and user-friendliness.
 Of course also includes the browser testing.

-<strong>Call for Participation: Chaos Communication Camp 2015
- </strong> I received an invitation from a friend for the  [CCC - Camp ](http://events.ccc.de/2015/04/09/call-for-participation-chaos-communication-camp-2015/)in Mildberg Germany.
-Anyway, I'll probably go there.
-especially I like the security area, because I'm starting a study soon.

-We’d love to see your submission for these tracks:

-Failosophy,
-Arts & Culture,
-Ethics, Society & Politics,
-Hardware & Making,
-Security & Hacking,
-Science.

 <h2 class="section-heading"><strong>Work Streak</strong></h2>